devalexwhite/alexblog2025/posts/writing-post-palm-pilot.md

 Now that you've listened to me ramble about my love of these little devices, you might ask yourself "that's cool, but kinda silly, why should I care?".
 Well reader, here's a few quick hitters on why purchasing a $30 Palm Pilot could be a good idea in 2025(6):

-- Focused writing device that doesn't cost $400
+- Focused writing device that [doesn't cost $600+](https://getfreewrite.com/products/freewrite-smart-typewriter-3rd-gen)
 - Great selection of classic games (one of the best solitaire games I've played on any device)
 - Offline life organizer for tasks, contacts and calendars
-- Focused document reader (again that doesn't cost hundreds of dollars)
+- Focused document reader (again that doesn't [cost hundreds of dollars](https://www.amazon.com/dp/B0DWRBVDN6?ref=stf_erd_s_kc_escen_mh11))
 - Control TVs or stereos with the IR blaster
 - Offline music player (although I DO prefer an iPod with Rockbox for this)
 - Voice memos (this is a seriously awesome feature, my T3 has a dedicated button that you hold down to instantly record a memo.
 I don't think there's a faster way to record thoughts these days.
 You could even HotSync them, then run some speech to text analysis.....maybe a future article?).

 Palm Pilots are another entry in the "forgotten, but not useless" tech category.
-If you do find yourself going down the Palm rabbit hole, I highly recommend the articles from [[INSERT MASTODON/GEMINI GUY HERE].
-Have a favorite Palm OS application or memory you want to share?
+If you do find yourself going down the Palm rabbit hole, I highly recommend the articles from [kelbot](https://fosstodon.org/@kelbot@retro.social) (you'll need a Gemini browser to view, [see my post on Gemini](https://thatalexguy.dev/posts/small-web-discovery) for recommendations) Have a favorite Palm OS application or memory you want to share?
 Send me an email and let's geek out over Palm Pilots!